 Surely the Lord is in the inward places in my heart where I am prone to fear, anger or worry.

-Surely the Lord is in the place of my concerns, with the people whose troubles distress me and present in the trials that threaten to undo me.
+Surely the Lord is in the place of my concerns, with the people whose troubles distress me.
+He is present in the trials that threaten to undo me.

 Surely the Lord is in every place.
 He is near.
 He is with me.

-The rest of the week I have been silently rehearsing God’s assurance as I enter new places or as I am faced with experiences that challenge me.
-He has been soothing my heart with the remembrance of His intimate sweetness – the way He shared His message to me at a time when I needed it most.
+The rest of the week I have been silently rehearsing God’s assurance as I enter new places.
+When I am faced with experiences that challenge me, I remember His nearness.
+He has been soothing my heart with the remembrance of His intimate sweetness.
+He shared His message to me at a time when I needed it most.

 Surely the Lord is in this place – the place where you are right now with whatever delights you, whatever confounds you, whatever scares the daylights out of you, whatever burdens you.
 He is near.
 He is with you.